ayahtrbl/PetConnect/README.md

 # PetConnect

 ## If you have any concerns
--> Ask google/chatgpt
+-> Ask google/chatgpt first
 -> If nothing works, try to dm me

 ## for development
 -> Go to development_documentation directory

 1. Do css?
--> read how-to-make-tailwind.md
+-> open development_documentation -> how to css -> read all the files there

+2. Do backend
+-> open development_documentation -> guide-to-backend -> read all the files there